Circles

 Let us move ahead and learn about some interesting properties of circles that make them different from other geometric shapes.
 Here is a list of properties of a circle:

-- A circle is a closed 2D shape that is not a polygon.
-It has one curved face.
+- A circle is a closed 2D shape that has one curved face.

 - Two circles can be called congruent if they have the same radius.